byu-oit/UAPI-Specification/University API Specification.md

 ##### 3.3.5.2 Collection Subsets Query Parameters

-In order to implement subsets the following query string parameters must be supported:
+In order to implement subsets the following query string parameters are used:

 |Parameter|Description
 |-----|-----
-|subset\_start_offset|The offset for the first resource in the collection to be returned in this subset
+|subset\_start_offset|The offset for the first resource in the collection to be returned in this subset.
-|subset\_size|The number of resources in the collection to return (defaults to the value of `max_subset_size`)
+|subset\_size|The number of resources in the collection to return (defaults to the value of `max_subset_size`).
 |subset\_start\_key|The primary key of the resource to start the subset with.
 Optional alternative to `subset_start_offset`.

 If both `subset_start_offset` and `subset_start_key` are specified in the same query string a `400 Bad Request` should be returned for the entire request.